 “Corporation” means the body politic and corporate constituted by this Charter.

-“Extraordinary Assembly” means any Governors’ meeting that is not the Annual Assembly.

 “Governor” means a member of the Corporation.

 “Objects” means the objects of the Corporation as set out in Article 3.

-“Regulations” means those regulations made by the Court from time to time pursuant to Article 18.5 of the Charter, and words importing the singular shall include the plural and the plural the singular.
+“Regulations” means those regulations made by the Court from time to time pursuant to Article 14.5 of the Charter, and words importing the singular shall include the plural and the plural the singular.